kubernetes/community/contributors/design-proposals/storage/volume-snapshotting.md

         // StorageClass can be the same as or different from the one used in
         // the source persistent volume claim.
 If not specified, the StorageClass
         // in the persistent volume claim will be used for creating the snapshot.
+	// If persistent volume claim does not have a StorageClass, this field is required.
         // +optional
         StorageClassName string `json:"storageClassName" protobuf:"bytes,3,opt,name=storageClassName"`
 }